Gagan-Gahwai/Gagan-Gahwai/README.md

 - 👋 Hi, I’m @Gagan-Gahwai
-- 👀 I’m interested in cybersecurity and AI
+- 👀 I’m interested in full stack and AI
-- 🌱 I’m currently learning ethical hacking
+- 🌱 I’m currently learning ML
 - 💞️ I’m looking to collaborate on innocative tech projects and open source
 - 📫 How to reach me [gagangahawai1@gmail.com],
 - 😄 Pronouns: He/Him